top of page

 Our Mission

-Our mission is to help luxury SME businesses unlock the value of ESG, and achieve improved performance, through our tailored ESG solution, LUXE-ESG, designed in partnership with Eevery, the Sustainability and Improvement experts for SMEs.
-We are passionately committed to making ESG compliance relevant and achievable - not cumbersome and insurmountable.
+Our mission is to help luxury SME businesses improve their sustainability, and balance profits with purpose, through LUXE-ESG, our dedicated ESG solution, delivered in partnership with Eevery, the sustainability experts for SMEs.
+We are passionate about providing tailored guidance to make ESG compliance relevant, practical, and achievable for every luxury SME business.

-In the British Luxury Sustainability Manifestothe official sector body for UK luxury, Walpole, set out a firm commitment to sustainability for the sector.
-In the report produced in partnership with McKinsey, it put forward ambitious aspirations to: lower carbon emissions, reduce the impact on the environment and ensure a more sustainable path for future growth.
+The official sector body for UK luxury, Walpole, set out in the British Luxury Sustainability Manifesto, a firm commitment to sustainability for the sector.
+In the report produced in partnership with McKinsey, Walpole lays out ambitious aspirations to: lower carbon emissions, reduce the impact on the environment and ensure a more sustainable path for future growth.
 The report also highlights the opportunity and responsibility to play a key leadership role in the shift towards a more sustainable future for all.

 It is a sustainability pledge that provides clear guidelines, aligned to 11 of the 17 UN Sustainability Goals, and seeks to envision the global challenges and solutions that will define the future era for luxury.
 Underpinning the policy are four guiding principles - Lead the transition towards a circular economy | Safeguard the environment and natural resources | Guide partners + suppliers towards sustainable practices | Advocate equal and respectful working conditions.

-We take seriously the mission of Walpole, and our aim is to help luxury businesses contribute to Walpole's mission to make the UK’s luxury sector the most sustainable in the world.
-We believe that every luxury SME business globally should adopt Walpole's mission, and participate in ensuring that all luxury businesses positively contribute to a better future for all.
+We take inspiration from the mission of Walpole, and our aim is to help luxury businesses contribute to making the UK luxury sector the most sustainable in the world.
+We believe in fact, that every luxury SME business globally should adopt Walpole's mission, and participate in ensuring that all luxury businesses contribute positively to a better future for all.

 bottom of page